Icession/Java-Capstone/README.md

 ## 🔹 Graphical User Interface

 The GUI is built using Java Swing components such as `JFrame`, `JLabel`, `JButton`, and `JTextField`.
-The layout is intuitive, user-friendly, and responsive.
+The layout is user-friendly, and responsive.
 Input fields are clearly labeled, and game feedback is given immediately through a combination of labels and pop-up dialogs.
-The interface design ensures a seamless experience that aligns with the functionality and theme of the game.
+The interface design ensures a cleaar experience that aligns with the functionality and theme of the game.

 ![image](https://github.com/user-attachments/assets/d60223d0-ba8e-4b82-90da-f3f55c53eabd)